aiyman14/real-estate-deal-pipeline/README.md

 ---

-# Complete Setup Guide for Windows
+# Complete Setup Guide for Viktors monkey brain

 This guide will walk you through every step to get this program running on your Windows computer.
 Follow each step carefully.